All posts

 What this means structurally

-BOI is separate from other compliance obligations.
-The BOI exemption does not affect other filing requirements for non-resident LLC owners.
-Form 5472 (information return for foreign-owned LLCs) is still required annually with a $25,000 penalty for non-filing.
+BOI is separate from everything else.
+The exemption changes nothing about Form 5472 (still required annually, still a $25,000 penalty for non-filing).
 State annual reports, registered agent renewals, and franchise tax payments still apply.
-The cross-border compliance checklist maps every recurring obligation with deadlines.
+The compliance checklist maps every recurring deadline.

 Frequently Asked Questions